 Chapter Twenty-five

-Siri’s servants clustered around her uncertainly as she walked into the cluttered room.
+Siri’s servants clustered around her uncertainly as she walked into the chaotic room.
 Scribes and priests looked up in shock as they saw her, wearing a blue and white gown with a ten-foot train.
-Some immediately scrambled to their feet, bowing to her.
-Others just stared as she passed, her serving women doing their best to hold the train in a dignified manner.
+Some immediately scrambled to their feet, bowing.
+Others just stared as she passed, her serving women doing their best to hold her train in a dignified manner.

 Siri continued forward, determined, through the chamber--which seemed more like a hallway than a proper room.
 Tables lined the walls, stacks of paper cluttered those tables, and scribes worked the papers.
 The walls were, of course, the same black color as the outside of the building.
 Colored rooms were only in the center of the palace, where the God King and Siri spent most of their time.
 Separately, of course.

 Though, things are a little different at night, she thought, smiling to herself.
-It felt very. . .conspirative of her to be teaching him letters.
+It felt very. . .conspiratorial of her to be teaching him letters.
 She had a secret that she was keeping from the rest of the kingdom, a secret that involved one of the most powerful men in the entire world.
 That gave her a thrill.

 She supposed that she should have been more worried that the priests would discover what she was doing.
-And, at times when she was more thoughtful, the reality of Bluefingers’ warnings--and her own flagrance in educating the God King--did worry her.
+And, at times--when she was more thoughtful--the reality of Bluefingers’ warnings did worry her.

 However, the experience still thrilled her.